Provisioning the First VM Cluster on an Oracle Exadata Database Service on Cloud@Customer System

-The VM cluster provides a link between your Exadata Database Service on Cloud@Customer infrastructure and Oracle Databases you deploy.
+The VM cluster provides a link between your Oracle Exadata Database Service on Cloud@Customer infrastructure and Oracle Databases you deploy.

 The VM cluster contains an installation of Oracle Clusterware, which supports databases in the cluster.
 In the VM cluster definition, you also specify the number of enabled CPU cores, which determines the amount of CPU resources that are available to your databases